Olaminiyi/24.Setting-up-EKS-with-Terraform-Deploying-Jenkins-Server-using-Helm/README.md

 - Furthermore, I intend to deploy multiple applications using HELM, leveraging Kubernetes objects in conjunction with Helm.
 This approach includes dynamic provisioning of volumes to enable stateful pods.

-- Finally, I will execute the deployment process via CI/CD using Jenkins
+- Finally, I will execute the deployment process via CI/CD using Jenkins.

 ### Building EKS with Terraform.